PePoDev/game-price-of-growth-ggj-21/README.md

 > This project status is work in progress (Maybe)

 Story game about growing story and lost something every grow.
-Finally, He will find answer of life or not ?
+Finally, He will found the answer of life or not ?

 ## Screenshots